kklingenberg/s3-event-bridge/README.md

 Configuration is achieved via the following environment variables:

-- `MATCH_KEY` is a limited pattern of keys to cause triggers.
-The wildcard `*` may be used to match any word without separators (/).
+- `MATCH_KEY` is a limited regex pattern of keys to cause triggers, defined in terms of the [regex crate's syntax](https://docs.rs/regex/latest/regex/#syntax).
 If omitted, any key will cause a trigger.
 - `PULL_PARENT_DIRS` is a number representing the parent directories to be pulled from S3 to serve as inputs, starting from the folder where the matching